 A group of stranded teenagers falls prey to the demented owner of a roadside museum.
 And his army of evil mannequins.

 I mean come on, an army of evil mannequins – you got me intrigued.

-This movie has a 40% on rotten tomatoes, and while most will tell you it’s a campy film – and not worth your time.
-I, however, have to say yes it’s weird, but it’s better than its reputation because it uses eerie music, dark lighting, and creepy sets rather than violent, bloody gore.
+This movie has a 40% on rotten tomatoes.
+While most will tell you it’s a campy film and not worth your time.
+I, however, have to say yes it’s weird.
+But it’s better than its reputation because it uses eerie music, dark lighting, and creepy sets.
+Instead of relyingn heavily on violent, bloody gore.

 Plus you had me at telekinetic powers!
 Haha!
-When looking for films like these I always have a tendency to go by the cheesier the front covers or title is – the better the story?
+When looking for films I have a tendency to go by the cheesier the front covers or title is.
+The better the story?
 And it so far hasn’t failed me yet.

 If you’re into cheesy B-movie horror or love a good horror movie that uses music with a bizarre story – or you’re just a fan of Puppetmaster then this movie is probably for you.